a-kisiel/KatieSite-React/README.md

-# A(nother) Portfolio Site for Katie
+#Portfolio Site

-I originally wrote this site as a Gatsby project, but found that I wanted a couple dynamic elements, so I transferred everything into a vanilla React App.
+Site that displays Katie's art as a collection of tiles.
+Tiles are staggered, and their order is randomly generated.
+Each tile can be clicked to open a zoomable popup with the piece's information displayed.

-It's currently being hosted at katiekisiel.com.
+Currently being hosted at katiekisiel.com.

 NOTE: Last build was 1/11/21